 Inhibitor Haemophilia – a Serious Issue in Treatment

 As with all foreign proteins, therapy by introducing coagulation factors may lead to the formation of antibodies: the body's attempt to get rid of the substances perceived as “alien”.
 In haemophilia patients, these antibodies are known as “inhibitors” and cause the injected factor to become ineffective.
-This usually happens during the first three months of treatment and will affect up to 30% of patients with haemophilia A (it is much rarer in haemophilia B, only about 3%).
+This usually happens during the first three months of treatment and will affects up to 30% of patients with haemophilia A (it is much rarer in haemophilia B, only about 3%).

 This said, inhibitors can arise at any time and are usually noticed by the usual dosage of factor being no longer sufficient to stop bleeding.
-The Bethesda test allows the determination of the presence and quantity of inhibitors.
+The so-called Bethesda test allows the determination of the presence and quantity of inhibitors.
 The more inhibitors in the blood, the more clotting factor can be rendered ineffective.

 If in inhibitor haemophilia bleeding cannot be stopped by the usual factor treatment any more, there are other coagulation-inducing substances, which must then be administered for a short term.
 This is not a good permanent solution, however.